Courses for exchange students / Faculty of Mathematics and Science

 KEMS3250 Principles of X-ray Diffraction Methods, 6 cr

-KEMS532 Supramolecular Chemistry, 6 op
+KEMS532 Supramolecular Chemistry, 6 cr

-KEMS5380 Basics of NMR Spectroscopy, 4 cr,
+KEMS5380 Basics of NMR Spectroscopy, 4 cr

 KEMS526 Modern Synthetic Organic Chemistry, 6 cr